verbiscms/verbis/docs/templates/functions/Paths.md

 ___

-## uploadsPath
+## storagePath

-Returns the uploads path of the project.
+Returns the storage path of the project, where fields, uploads and logs are stored.

 ### Returns: